identity-aware-ai/identity-aware-ai.github.io/cfp.md

 * **Accountability of AI in the eye of the general public:** The role of LLMs, and the responsibilities of AI and NLP developers for ethical use of identities.

-* **Identity-aware evaluation**: Community informed bias evaluation and auditing.
+* **Identity-aware and community informed evaluation and auditing**: Community informed bias evaluation and auditing.
 Human evaluation of LLMs and other AI systems in an identity-aware manner.

 ## Submission Types
 We welcome the following types of submissions: